-PROMISE is a collaboration between the University of Antwerp (Department Sociology, Centre for Population, Family and Health) and the Institute of Tropical Medicine (Sexual & Reproductive Health Group).
+PROMISE is a collaboration between the University of Antwerp (Department Sociology, Centre for Population, Family and Health) and the Institute of Tropical Medicine (Research Group: Sexual & Reproductive Health).

-Marie Laga (MD, MSc Epidemiology and PhD) conducts research on HIV and other STIs since the early eighties, in the areas of sexual transmission, prevention programs for vulnerable groups such as female sex workers, youth and MSM , and linkages of sexual and reproductive health.
+Marie Laga (MD, MSc Epidemiology and PhD) conducts research on HIV and other STIs since the early eighties, in the areas of sexual transmission, prevention programs for vulnerable groups such as female sex workers, youth, men who have sex with men, and linkages of sexual and reproductive health.

 Marie Laga has become a leading expert in HIV prevention, advocating for intensifying HIV prevention worldwide.

 Bea Vuylsteke is an epidemiologist (PhD) with a medical background.

 Bea works on HIV prevention methods, including PrEP, among populations with an increased risk for HIV (sex workers, men who have sex with men) in Europe and low-income countries, mainly in West Africa.

 Christiana Nostlinger is a health psychologist and behavioral scientist.
 Her areas of expertise include sexual health behavior and its contextual components, as well as the systematic development of health promotion interventions for key affected populations such as young people, men having sex with men, and migrants.
 Christiana is the supervisor of work package 2.